jphmrst/PLC/README.md

 folder, or to import modules from the book, you need to do this.
 To do so, add the path to `plfa.agda-lib` to `~/.agda/libraries` and add `plfa` to `~/.agda/defaults`, both on lines of their own.

+I will be adding to the Course Pack over the semester, so you should probably keep *two* local versions --- one which you keep "clean," and updated from the repository without changes; one which you use as a sandbox and for exercises, periodically refreshing individual files from the clean copy.
+Use the copy you keep clean as the one you set up as your Agda library as the paragraph above describes.

 # Install Emacs, and familiarize yourself with it